-Truly comfortable treasure hunting clothes are comfortable all the time, not just when you stand still -- and you don't have to constantly adjust them.
+Truly comfortable treasure hunting clothes are comfortable all the time, not just when you stand still — and you don't have to adjust them constantly.

 If you have to pull, tuck, tug, and twist what you're wearing to keep it in place, next time you need to wear something else.